What is ADHD?

 For children and adults, untreated ADHD can have a serious impact on your life.
 It can affect school, work, and relationships.
 Treatment is important to lessen the effects of the condition.

-If you think you or your child may have ADHD, your first step should be talking to your doctor.
+If you think you or your child may have ADHD, your first step should be talking with a doctor if possible.
 They can help determine if ADHD is a factor for you or your child.
 Your doctor can help you create a treatment plan to help you manage your symptoms and live well with ADHD.